| |

 Banh Mi Sandwich with Lemongrass Pork

-My husband came home recently raving about a banh mi sandwich he had at a local Vietnamese restaurant.
-The sandwich was filled with pickled veggies, pork, pâté, spicy mayo, on a baguette.
-I decided to try to recreate the sandwich at home but without the pâté… I am just not a fan of liver.
-I decided to do a lemongrass marinated pork shoulder sandwich on a lightly toasted mini-baguette with sriracha mayonnaise and pickled carrots, cucumbers, and daikon, topped with chillis and fresh cilantro.
-What a great combination of flavors, textures, and colors in this tasty sandwich!
-We all, kids included, thought these banh mi sandwiches were delicious, and my husband enjoyed the leftovers for lunch the following day.
+I decided to make a banh mi sandwich with lemongrass pork on a lightly toasted mini-baguette with sriracha mayonnaise and pickled carrots, cucumbers, and daikon, topped with chilies and fresh cilantro.
+What a great combination of flavors, textures, and colors in this tasty banh mi sandwich!
+We all, kids included, thought these sandwiches were delicious, and my husband enjoyed the leftovers for lunch the following day.

 Quick Note: My site has been dealing with hacker attacks for the past couple of weeks.
 I have been working with my hosting company and a new web designer to get my site back to normal.
 You may be having problems viewing my site, commenting, or printing a recipe.
-If you have a question or need me to e-mail you a recipe, please don’t hesitate to send me an e-mail @ [email protected] Sorry for any inconvenience these hackers are causing.
+If you have a question or need me to e-mail you a recipe, please don’t hesitate to send me an e-mail @ [email protected].
+Sorry for any inconvenience these hackers are causing.
 I’ll keep you posted. ~Pam

 Banh Mi Sandwich with Lemongrass Pork